ddvk/rmfakecloud/README.md

 # Prerequisites / Device Modifications

 ## Without patching the binary
-all needed artifacts are in `device/` folder
+all needed artifacts are in `scripts/device/` folder For Automatic script check [Automagic](scripts/device/readme.md)

 Install a root CA on the device, you can use the `device/gencert.sh` script
 - generate a CA and host certificate for *.appspot.com []()